Policy

 Your homeowners insurance declaration page is a one- to three-page summary that lists every essential detail about your coverage—who's insured, what's protected, how much you'll pay, and what your policy won't cover.
 This guide explains how to read it and why it matters

-How to Cancel Homeowners Insurance Without Coverage Gaps
+How to Switch Homeowners Insurance Safely

 Mar 04, 2026